deepbsd/AcquireCo/README.md

 # Testing

-Tests were not mentioned in the assignment, so I'm using my time for getting the app working.
-I can add some smoke tests later...
+After installation, from the repo directory, type `npm test`  These are smoke tests only.

 # Technologies Used